 If you collect coins, you know the importance of determining the authenticity of your prized possessions.
-Learning about coin fraud is an essential tool in your arsenal, especially if you want to eventually flip the coins for cash.
+Learning about coin fraud is an essential tool in your arsenal, especially if you want to, for example sell your silver coins or other precious collectibles.

 To help you understand this space best, we reached out to coin expert Sebastian Wieschowski of Hannover, Germany, who wrote the book Fake Coin Bible: How to Protect Yourself Against Counterfeiters.